Perennials & Biennials

 Wildlife Value: attracts bees, beetles and flies

-Filipendula is Latin from filum meaning thread and pendulus meaning hanging for small tubers hanging by threadlike roots.
+Filipendula is Latin from filum meaning thread and pendulus meaning hanging, small tubers hang by threadlike roots.
 In the 1600’s Nicholas Culpepper described Meadowsweet’s medicinal uses as curing bladder problems, throat, lung diseases and “the falling sickness.”
 Filipendula vulgaris also remedied bloated stomachs “dissolving and breaking the wind.”

 • Foeniculum vulgaris ‘Purpureum’ Bronze fennel Z 4-9